fernandoardnsyh/VisualDartTest/README.md

 To run with Actions on Github
 - go to directory github
 - click actions
 - click "Web Automation Workflow" and run workflow

+The report file will be auotamic generate after finish workflows, you can check on:
+- go to directory
+- click action
+- go to "Web Automation Worflow"
+- choose finished workflow
+- click download Artifact Cucumber Report
+- extract on your local repo
+- open file and choose web you want to open the report test file

-Test Case
+Test Case including
 - Initial Application Setup Create User A
 - Initial Application Setup Create User B
 - User A Create and Setup Group Channel with user B